Mega Millions Jackpot Odds in Connecticut

-The Mega Millions jackpot has grown to $630 million after no one won big Tuesday night.
-Here is what you need to know about the next drawing and the prizes won in Connecticut.
+The Mega Millions jackpot has grown to $660 million, the third largest jackpot in Mega Millions history.
+Here's what you need to know about the Friday night drawing and the prizes won in Connecticut this week.

 In all, there were 31,273 winning tickets sold in Connecticut with prizes ranging from $2 to $1,500.